-Of the total companies, 66.2% introduced at least one innovation and, as can be seen in Table 3, innovations were introduced, cooperating with suppliers (47.6%), by specialized companies hired for the purpose (36.9%) and by employees of the company itself (30.8%), had an impact mainly on the speed of response to the demand market and at the organizational level.
+The innovations were introduced by cooperating with suppliers (47.6%), by specialized companies hired for the purpose (36.9%) and by employees of the company itself (30.8%).
+They had an impact mainly on the speed of response to the demand market and at the organizational level.
 Only 13.8% of companies have patented these innovations.